Amity University | B.Sc Admissions 2025

 Correct option: B

-Solution: Under fixed capital account method, all transactions other than the introduction of additional capital and withdrawal of capital are recorded in Partner’s Current Account that’s why Partner’s Capital Account will always show a credit balance.
+Solution: Under the fixed capital account method, all transactions other than the introduction of additional capital and withdrawal of capital are recorded in the Partner’s Current Account; that is why the Partner’s Capital Account will always show a credit balance.

 Q 17.
 Aman and Mohan, partners of a firm, decided to dissolve the business on 31-03-22.
 The firm decided to pay realisation expenses of ₹ 1,000 on behalf of Mohan. ₹ 1000 will be debited to